-Six laboratories signed up for this exercise (LR24) and five submitted specimens for examination.
+Six laboratories signed up for this exercise (LR25) and four submitted specimens for examination.
 Detailed results have been separately reported to each participating laboratory.
-Taxonomic edits were made for submitted polychaetes (25; 60%), oligochaetes (1; 2%), molluscs (1; 2%), crustaceans (9; 21%) and other phyla (6; 14%).
+Taxonomic edits were made for submitted polychaetes (18; 82%), crustaceans (2; 9%), molluscs (1; 5%) and other phyla (1; 5%); % errors for taxonomic groups are percentages of the total errors generated by each taxon (not percentages of errors within each taxon).
 In addition, differences were noted for taxonomic resolution, recording notation and spelling for many specimens.
-A report summarising the results from this module is presented in the Laboratory Reference Module Summary Report - LR24 (Worsfold et al., 2020).
+A report summarising the results from this module is presented in the Laboratory Reference Module Summary Report - LR25 (Worsfold & Hall, 2021c).